 When you debate for yourself if flu shots are worth it, consider that many of the current flu vaccines on the market still use mercury as a preservative.
 You need to ask for mercury free flu shot if you want one made without thimerosal.

-Bottom Line: Are Flu Shots Worth it?
+Bottom Line: Is the Flu Vaccine Worth it?

 Green-our-vaccines isn’t the only snooping reporter on the trail asking “are flu shots worth it”?